 3. Judy is too scared to speak up

-She has 8 years experience in the company she works for, and she knows she does a better job than most people in her team.
+She has 8 years of experience in the company she works for, and she knows she does a better job than most people in her team.
 They always ask Judy for advice because she’s the most experienced member of the staff.
 In a casual conversation, she’s just discovered that her salary is lower than two, less experienced people in her team.

 She feels hard done by

 The discovery has knocked her confidence and self-esteem.
 ‘Maybe I’m not as good as I believe I am,’ she thinks.
-She doesn’t want to ask for more money, because she avoids anything that could result in conflict.
+She doesn’t want to ask for more money, because she avoids anything that could cause conflict.
 But now she’s questioning her own ability and doesn’t have the confidence to look for another job.

 Their concept of conflict is out of whack with reality